 You worked for weeks — no, months on your lawn.
-You bought all the lawn care supplies, you planned your fertilizer, and you’re ready for results.
+You bought all the lawn care supplies, you planned out your fertilizing schedule, and you’re ready for results.
 As a proud homeowner, you plan on being the first one in the neighborhood to have lush, green, growing grass.
 Except, you look at your grass one day, and it’s...dead.
 Now what?

 There are many other reasons, but these are the most common.
 If you realized one or more might have been the culprit behind your dead grass, don’t worry!
-At Simple Lawn Solutions, we’re here to help you learn more about your lawn, even with dead grass, to bring it back to life.
+At Simple Lawn Solutions, we’re here to help you learn more about your lawn.

 When homeowners see dead grass, they often try to take matters into their own hands quickly.
 We see a lot of common mistakes that either put your lawn in worse shape or just waste your time and money.
 One of the most common mistakes we see is homeowners trying to fertilize their dead grass.
 If you have dead grass, fertilizer will do nothing to bring it back; you are essentially pouring high-quality fertilizer down the drain!
 But we understand that some homeowners aren’t sure if their lawn is dead or just dormant, so they fertilize to test.
 We have a test that won’t waste any money, the tug test.
 Tug on a patch of brown grass.
 If only the blades come off, then your lawn is dormant, but if a chunk of soil easily comes out with the brown grass, then your lawn is dead!

 During scarification, you may have noticed that you kicked up some soil along the way.
 While it might feel wrong, that’s exactly what you want to do!
 Even after all the debris is gone, use the rake or a gardening shovel to turn over some of the soil on your lawn.
 This will, hopefully, leave some healthier soil on top for the new seed to be planted.
-But it will also aerate your lawn to take in more sunlight, and, in turn, nutrients, so it can come back to life!
+But it will also allow your lawn to take in more sunlight, so it can come back to life!

-Immediately after scarification and a little aeration, it’s time to lay down some fresh seed or sod!
+After scarification and aeration, it’s time to lay down some fresh seed or sod!
 It’s completely up to you whether you want to lay down seed or sod, just make sure the grass type you choose will work well in your environment.
 The main factor that comes into choosing seed versus sod is how fast you want your lawn back.
-If you have some time, then choose the cheaper seed.
+If you have some time, then choose the seed.
 If you feel behind in the neighborhood race for the best lawn, then go with laying down some sod.
-Whichever you choose will determine the rest of your lawn care routine, so do your research, and we will have the right fertilizer for you!
+Whichever you choose will determine the rest of your lawn care routine, so do your research.

 You may have come to step four and feel confident; fertilizing your lawn, that’s easy!
 But remember, you killed your lawn (we won’t hold that over your head forever), due to lawn care mistakes.
 We want to help prevent you from having to go through that again!
 The timing between laying your sod or planting your seed and the first fertilizing is crucial.
-If you planted seeds, you need to fertilize immediately afterward.
-Use our 3-18-18 Liquid Lawn Natural Fertilizer, which is a great starter fertilizer for seed.
+If you planted seeds, you need to fertilize them immediately afterward.
+Use our 3-18-18 Liquid Lawn Fertilizer, which is a great starter fertilizer for seed.
 For sod, you want to wait about six weeks after laying it to fertilize.
-When you do fertilize, choose our 16-4-8 Balanced Liquid Lawn Food, which promotes root growth that will last, so your sod will stay!
+When you do fertilize, choose our 16-4-8 Liquid Lawn Food, which will provide your lawn with a balanced blend of Nitrogen, Phosphorus, and Potassium!

 Now that you know how to bring your lawn back from the dead, you most likely won’t want to do it again!
 The best way to avoid your dead grass returning is by sticking to your lawn care routine.
 If you’re going to become an expert on your lawn, here are a few places to start: